 Doublecortin (A8L1U) Rabbit mAb recognizes endogenous levels of total doublecortin protein.

 Monoclonal antibody is produced by immunizing animals with a synthetic peptide corresponding to residues near the carboxy terminus of human doublecortin protein.

 Mutations in Doublecortin cause Lissencephaly (smooth brain), a neuronal migration disorder characterized by epilepsy and mental retardation (1).
 Doublecortin is a microtubule associated protein that stabilizes and bundles microtubules.
 A conserved doublecortin domain mediates the interaction with microtubules, and interestingly most missense mutations cluster in this domain (2).
 Kinases JNK, CDK5 and PKA phosphorylate doublecortin.
 JNK phosphorylates Thr321, Thr331 and Ser334 while PKA phosphorylates Ser47 and CDK5 phosphorylates Ser297 (3-5).
 Phosphorylation of Ser297 lowers the affinity of doublecortin to microtubules.
 Furthermore, mutations of Ser297 result in migration defects (5).

-For Research Use Only.
-Not For Use In Diagnostic Procedures.
 Cell Signaling Technology is a trademark of Cell Signaling Technology, Inc. XP is a registered trademark of Cell Signaling Technology, Inc. Alexa Fluor is a registered trademark of Life Technologies Corporation.
 DRAQ5 is a registered trademark of Biostatus Limited.
 Tween is a registered trademark of ICI Americas, Inc.